spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 ***

-### Finding Wall Heights

-We find the "height" of the walls, which is the distance between the top edge and bottom edge.
-This is useful because we can find the distance to any point on the wall if we know the height.
-The algorithm to do this will be explained in [Merge Contours & Wall Lines](#merge-contours--wall-lines).

-The edges image is cropped to remove areas on the top and bottom of the image.
-The left camera is slightly tilted, so some areas of the left image get set to 0. `numpy.argmax` will find the index of the largest element in each subarray of the image.
-However, because the image only contains values of 0 and 255, `numpy.argmax` will return the first value which is 255.
-If no 255 values are found, `numpy.​argmax` returns 0, which is a problem.
-To fix this, an array filled with a value of 255 is stacked to the end of the image using `numpy.hstack`.

-***

 ### Finding Contours

 Right now, we only have two images containing only red pixels and only green pixels.
-The purpose of this step is to extract the pillars as an x coordinate, image width, and height.
-Similarly to the walls, we will be able to calculate the distance from the pillar with this information.
-The image width is used to remove this portion of the wall heights, as we know it is a pillar and not the wall.
+The purpose of this step is to find a bounding box of the red/green pixels to represent the pillars.
+This bounding box has a center (x,y) coordinate, width, and height.
+With this information we can calculate the distance to the top point of the pillar.
+The algorithm to do this will be explained in [Merge Contours & Wall Lines](#merge-contours--wall-lines).

 Using `cv2.Canny`, edges can be found on the masked red or green image.
 To make sure `cv2.Canny` functions, a border is added using `cv2.copyMakeBorder`.
 The edges are blurred using `cv2.medianBlur`.
 Now, `cv2.findContours` can be used to find the contours on the image of edges.
 After finding the contours, using `cv2.contourArea` and `cv2.moments`, we can get the area and position of the contour.
 If the contour is smaller than `minContourSize`, or if the contour is above the walls, it gets thrown out.

 ***

+### Finding Wall Heights

+We find the "height" of the walls, which is the distance between the top edge and bottom edge.
+Similarly to the pillars, this information is used later to find the distance from the car to any point on the top boundary of the wall.

+The edges image is cropped to remove areas on the top and bottom of the image.
+The left camera is slightly tilted, so some areas of the left image get set to 0. `numpy.argmax` will find the index of the largest element in each subarray of the image.
+However, because the image only contains values of 0 and 255, `numpy.argmax` will return the first value which is 255.
+If no 255 values are found, `numpy.​argmax` returns 0, which is a problem.
+To fix this, an array filled with a value of 255 is stacked to the end of the image using `numpy.hstack`.

+***

 ### Finding Wall Lines

 This step turns the wall heights into some lines.
 Each line represents a straight wall.
-This allows us to seperate the left wall, center wall, and right wall from each other.

 To find wall lines, we create a new image with only the bottom of the wall.
-For every obstacle, the nearby wall heights get set to 0 based on the size of the contour.
+For every pillar, the nearby wall heights get set to 0 based on the size of the contour.
 Creating this image is optimized using `numpy.zeros`.
 The bottom of the wall is set to 255.
 We first create a list of indices so we can quickly set all the values to 255.

 Using `cv2.HoughLinesP`, we can find lines on this newly created image.
 After sorting the lines based on the x value, similar slope lines are merged.

 Results:

+The Wall Lines are the pink lines on the image.
+The shaded white area is the wall heights.

 | Left camera                                                    | Right camera                                                     |
 | -------------------------------------------------------------- | ---------------------------------------------------------------- |